appler1009/vscode-json-prettify/README.md

 ## Requirements

-This extension requires Visual Studio Code version 1.60.0 or higher.
+This extension requires Visual Studio Code version 1.60.0 or higher which was released in August 2021.

 ## Contributing